Lodhikheda: Culture

 Pola (Festival of Bullocks) and Holi are the main festivals of this area.
 Famous Marathi writers include Ram Ganesh Gadkari.
-Most of the people of Lodhikheda are Maratha/ Kunbi (farmers), Teli (oil merchants) and Koshtis (cotton weavers), and some of the red dye is still produced, for which the town was at one time noted.
+Most of the people of Lodhikheda are Maratha/ Kunbi (farmers), Sonar(Jewellers),Teli (oil merchants) and Koshtis (cotton weavers), and some of the red dye is still produced, for which the town was at one time noted.
 In addition, all the main Indian festivals are celebrated here.

 Religious places and festivals

 The most famous temple in Lodhikheda is Sangeet Dham Mandir, and is said to be one of the Swayambhu ("self-manifested") temples in the city.